 - a) Knowledge sharing by participating in the biennial GEF-IW Learn Conference and PEMSEA East Asian Seas Congress - b) Construction of a WPEA project portal - c) Establishment of a WPEA monitoring and evaluation reporting system - 13.
-Along with the 2017 annul work plans developed with the three countries, several activities have been implemented in the three countries.
-Because of similarities in project activities, activity outputs from one country were shared by the other two.
-Most of the activities are composed of research consultancies and subsequent workshops to review the consultancy outputs.
-A three-country sub-regional workshop is also convened once a year to promote face-to-face information sharing and cost-effective input of international expertise on specific topics through the invited international experts.
-During the last three years, the workshop covered issues related to tuna stock assessments at national, sub-regional and regional level with Dr John Hampton (SPC); introduction to harvest strategy framework with Dr Osamu Sakai (Japan), the impacts of climate change on tuna fisheries with Dr Sylvie Giraud (France); and application of an ecosystem approach to fisheries management to tuna fisheries with Dr Rick Fletcher (Australia). - 14.
-During 2017, several WPEA activities have been implemented by the Secretariat in collaboration with the designated national project coordinators of the participating countries.
-All activities in the annual work plan are processed by submitting an individual proposal.
-The process of project implementation is: - a) Consultation meetings to review the status of project progress in the country, develop annual work plan and budget for next year, and review the process of the planned activities: - b) Submission of an individual activity proposal by the national project coordinators; review and endorsement of the detailed activities in the proposal and wire-transfer of the budget to each country's official WPEA bank account by the Secretariat; - c) Local consultancies are monitored and workshops arrangements are prepared by the national project coordinators; - d) WCPFC Secretariat leads workshops to review the consultancy outputs and to produce workshop reports; - e) Secretariat prepares Project Board meetings; and - f) Secretariat reports the progress, monitoring and evaluation of the WPEA-SM project including all financial requirements to UNDP. - 15.
-Several consultancies on various topics have been contracted and subsequent review workshops have been convened in 2017 on issues related to impacts of climate change on tuna fisheries, tuna supply chain analysis, eco-labelling and certification scheme, reference points and harvest control rules, application of EAFM to tuna fisheries, review of fisheries legislation in line with WCPFC requirements, national tuna fishery profile, review and amendment of national tuna management plan, etc. Some of the key workshops held in the three countries in 2017 are listed below.
+Following the 2017-2018 annual work plans, which were developed with the three countries and approved by the Project Board, several activities have been implemented since SC13.
+As the three countries have similar targets, similar activities have been implemented in the three countries and outputs from one country have been shared with the other two.
+Key project activities include: data collection from port sampling and production of annual total tuna catch estimates; research consultancies on climate change, harvest strategies, EAFM, etc. and associated review workshops; and establishment of knowledge-sharing platforms, such as the WPEA Project portal.
+Annual three-country, sub-regional workshops have been held for the selected topics to promote face-to-face information sharing and cost-effective delivery of international expertise by the invited international experts. - 14.
+Several WPEA activities have been implemented by the Secretariat in collaboration with the designated national project coordinators of each participating country.
+All activities in the annual work plan are processed as follows: - a) Convene consultation meetings to review the progress of each activity to reach targets, and develop an annual work plan and budget to move activities forward; - b) National project coordinators submit individual activity proposals to the Secretariat; and the Project Manager reviews and endorses the detailed activities and wire-transfer the activity budget to the country's official WPEA bank account; - c) National project coordinators monitor consultancies and prepare workshops; - d) Project manager leads the consultancy review workshops, refine and finalize each consultancy and produce workshop reports; and - e) Project manager reports the progress and outputs to the Project Board, UNDP, and GEF. - 15.
+For hard-to-achieve targets, the relevant activities started early in the life of the project, and constantly revisited by updating the consultancy report and reviewing the report at associated workshops.
+In addition to four workshops related to data, several other consultancies on various topics have been contracted and subsequent review workshops have been convened during 2017-2018.
+The topics include: - a) developing guidelines to adaptively manage the impacts of climate change on tuna fisheries, - b) tuna supply chain analysis, eco-labelling and certification scheme, - c) reference points and harvest control rules, - d) application of EAFM to tuna fisheries, - e) review of fisheries legislation in line with WCPFC requirements, - f) revising national tuna fishery profile, - g) updating national tuna management plan, etc.